-And part of this background has meant that I’ve always strived for future goals – and not always celebrated successes along the way.
+And part of this background has meant that I’ve always strived for future goals – and hand-in-hand with that, not always celebrated successes along the way.
 Always pushing and working towards something just out of reach – and when it was reached, moving right on to the next thing with barely any acknowledgement.

 And I work with high-achieving clients of course.
 Public speaking can really bring out the stress/need for achievement/fear of failure in us.
-So this brings me again to expectations.
-Where do you set yours?
+So this brings me back to expectations.

 If you’re a perfectionist, what I’m about to say will make sense!
 When we focus on what we think should happen: every detail to the highest standards – we’re likely to become anxious, unmotivated and feel hopeless.

-“With any brain function, the important thing is firstly to minimise threat.”
+“With any brain function, the important thing is firstly to minimise threat.” – Evian Gordon

 But if you set the bar too high before you’ve properly started that journey, it’s almost certain that you’ll get demoralised and downhearted, which is exactly what you don’t want to happen – especially if you’ve tried working on your speaking skills before without success.
-You may even give up.
+You may even give up completely.

 But each time you breathe, low and slow; talk kindly to yourself (self-compassion is also a big part of it as I talk about here); and focus on your next action, it helps to build that balance of present and future expectations.

 Start small, and appreciate each step – appreciate how far you’ve come, too.
 We can be so focused on what’s next that we don’t really celebrate anything we achieve, as I mentioned above.
 And this is a deeply unsatisfying, stressful way to live.

 To sum up:

-Realise that next-step focus is the way to go
+Realise that next-step focus is the way to go.

-Breathe low and slow, smile and appreciate what you’ve achieved so far
+Breathe low and slow, smile and appreciate what you’ve achieved so far.